Government and Other Programs

 Family Caregiver Benefit for Children (EI) - Formerly called Special Benefits for Parents of Critically Ill Children, this benefit allows eligible caregivers to receive up to 35 weeks of financial assistance to provide care or support to a critically ill or injured child.
 Caregivers must be family members or someone who is considered to be like family to the child needing care or support.

 Veterans Affairs Canada - have a number of services and benefits available for former members of the Canadian Forces, RCMP, and their families.
-For example, the Caregiver Recognition Benefit is a benefit that provides eligible Veterans with a tax-free lump sum grant, and the Veterans Independence Program (VIP) helps someone remain independent and self-sufficient in their home and community.
+For example, the Caregiver Recognition Benefit provides eligible Veterans with a tax-free lump sum grant, and the Veterans Independence Program (VIP) helps someone remain independent and self-sufficient in their home and community.
 Also, while not a Veterans Affairs program Wheels for the Wise is a transportation program that serves Veterans.

 Canadian Red Cross Health Equipment Loan Program (HELP) - The Red Cross has several equipment loan programs available that are tailored to the needs of Nova Scotians.
 Equipment ranges from crutches and canes to specialized equipment such as wheelchairs.
 The Red Cross also provides hospital beds for recovery, palliative care at home, and home support for individuals determined to be eligible after an assessment by a Continuing Care Coordinator.
 Call Continuing Care at 1.800.225.7225 or visit their website for more information.